This page will always describe any additions and

 If you are only interested in strong passwords

-you might eliminate all the lengths but 95, and if you know you will never use a
+you might eliminate all the character sets but 95, and if you know you will never use a

 space in a password, might change the 95 to 94.
 On the other hand, you may like